Interview with Stefan Banz

 That's the moment that rings in the misunderstanding.

 B: Yes, exactly.
 That picture is absolutely perfect in this sense.
-If I

 tell you its real story you understand precisely what I mean.
 Now, I'm